tanersarptonay/CENG111-THE3-Tester/README.md

 To do that, just change the file name at the sixth line.
 You can also check out our other cases with different lengths.
 (Beware the file tester_unnecessary_long.txt, it contains 12 MBs of data, which takes a minute or two to process.)

+If you wonder how we generated our cases, you can check out case_generator.py